concord-consortium/lara-interactive-api/docs/index.md

 ### getLearnerUrl

+**DEPRECATED** instead you should use the messages that save and load interactive state: `initInteractive`, `getInteractiveState`, `interactiveState`

 Sent automatically by the server at startup to query the client about their learner url (the client responds via `setLearnerUrl`).
 This is the second message the client will receive and is sent before the call is made to the server to get the interactive state.
 It has no payload data.

 ### setLearnerUrl

+**DEPRECATED** instead you should use the messages that save and load interactive state: `initInteractive`, `getInteractiveState`, `interactiveState`

 Sent by the client either in response to receiving a `getLearnerUrl` message or can be initiated by the client.
 The payload for the message is the string that denotes exact URL for the current student.

 ### getInteractiveState

 Sent automatically by the server every 5 seconds to query the client about their interactive state.
 It has no payload data.

+This is also sent by LARA before changing pages.
+The client must respond with `initInteractive`.

+**IMPORTANT** If the client does not respond with the `interactiveState` message then LARA will not change pages.

 ### interactiveState